 There are a couple different cuts of pork ribs that can be cooked this way.
 Country style ribs are excellent when cooked this way.
 I don't recommend cooking baby back ribs using this method.
-This is a good method for cooking pork spare ribs, but not the best method for cooking pork spare ribs or baby back ribs.
+This is a good method for cooking pork spare ribs, but not the best method.
 The beauty of this method is that it is easy and doesn't take a lot of work.
 The final product can be cooked so that the meat falls off the bones.
 If you don't like your ribs that done, then experiment with shorter cooking times.

 Recipe by: craig

 Crock pots vary greatly in size, shape, and most importantly in cooking temperature.
 Older crock pots, like the one shown in the picture above, cook at much lower temperatures than newer crock pots.
 This causes variation in cooking times and "doneness", so you need to check to see if your ribs are done earlier than expected, and make sure you do not over-cook or under-cook them.